How to Plan a Family Trip to Alexandra and Clyde

 Plan your family trip to Central Otago with this travel guide to Alexandra and Clyde for families.

-Things to Do in Alexandra and Clyde with Kids
+Family Activities in Alexandra and Clyde

-- Ride the family-friendly cycle trails
+- Ride the family-friendly cycle trails, such as the Otago Central Rail Trail

 - Pick raspberries at the Monte Christo Raspberry Cafe